 Yes.
 Morning and afternoon teas are provided, and we cater for all your dietary needs.
 Students bring their own lunch.

 Can I bring my partner for all or some of the course?

-Partners are welcome and whilst we don’t provide any activities for them (apart from the Chair Makers’ dinner) they can explore the diverse range of activities and attractions of the central west.
+Partners are welcome and whilst we don’t provide any activities for them, they can explore the diverse range of activities and attractions of the central west.

 Do I get to take my chair home?

 Yes!
 Your chair will hold pride of place in your house for many years to come.
 In fact, some students find their chair is claimed by another member of the family and they have to return to make another one.